gitvignesh/DailyDSA/DSA/a) June2024/A-Kaden's Algorithm.md

 Variation-2: (return the indices)

-This is divide and conquer solution:
+This is a divide and conquer solution: